nuts-foundation/nuts-specification/rfc/rfc014-authorization-credential.md

 ## 12. Examples

-Example of a Nuts Authorization Credential with explicit consent:
+Example of a Nuts Authorization Credential with a broad set of rights for a single subject:

 ```javascript
 {